wdawson/okta.github.io/_source/_posts/2018-06-22-multi-factor-authentication-command-line.md

 Note: This presumes that you’ve install [Chocolatey](https://chocolatey.org/) on Windows.

-There are instructions to install jq on other platforms on the [GitHub download](https://stedolan.github.io/jq/download/) page.
+There are instructions to install jq on other platforms on jq's [GitHub download](https://stedolan.github.io/jq/download/) page.

 ### Install the Okta Verify App

 You’ll also need to install the free Okta Verify mobile app.

 It’s on the [Google Play Store](https://play.google.com/store/apps/details?id=com.okta.android.auth&hl=en_US) for Android and the [Apple App Store](https://itunes.apple.com/us/app/okta-verify/id490179405?mt=8) for iOS.